 - A member of the ICHEC Executive (normally the Head of User Support) shall attend all meetings of Council, but shall not have a vote.
 H/she shall keep the ICHEC Executive informed of Council's deliberations Secretarial support will be provided for the Council.

 - DECI Project Evaluation: the Terms of Reference and operation of the Science Council satisfy the requirements of PRACE for its tier-1 DECI access programme.
 On foot of this PRACE has requested that following technical evaluation by ICHEC staff the Council would perform the scientific evaluation of Irish DECI applications.
 PRACE provides guidelines for this process.
 The main objectives are to rank the applications in order of scientific merit and provide recommendations for the fraction of requested compute time to award.
 The guidance of the Council is then taken into close consideration when compute time on various European tier-1 systems is allocated.
 This process is undertaken twice each year.

-- These Terms of Reference may be varied from time to time by the Oversight Board.
+- These Terms of Reference may be varied from time to time by the Advisory Board.

 Guidelines for review and reviewers

 The review process will independently evaluate two aspects of the proposal:

 Technical aspects will be considered through a technical evaluation which will assess the feasibility of the proposed work: e.g., availability of resources such as software packages and libraries, adequacy of the proposed approach for the target architecture, characteristics of typical jobs (maximum run-time, number of CPUs for parallel jobs, memory requirements, etc.) to assist ICHEC staff in determining optimal scheduling policies.
 Possible conflicts with the ICHEC's scheduling policies will also be highlighted in this document (e.g., users wishing to run 4 core jobs for 3 or 4 weeks).
 Technical evaluations will be undertaken by a support scientist selected from ICHEC staff.